Growth investing - How to become a growth investor

 As investors are looking for growth investments, they would typically flock to companies that use all of their earnings, income, time, resources and profits to grow the business even more.
 As companies reinvest their earnings back into the business, growth stocks tend to not distribute earnings to shareholders in the form of dividends.
 These funds are typically used to grow the company further which is why growth investors are essentially trying to find companies that offer a high return on their investment capital, rather than looking for income as a dividend investor would.

-Did you know that with the MetaTrader 5 trading platform provided by Admirals you can view live and historical price charts of more than 3,000+ stocks and ETFs from 15 of the largest stock exchanges in the world?
+Did you know that with the MetaTrader 5 trading platform provided by Admiral Markets you can view live and historical price charts of more than 3,000+ stocks and ETFs from 15 of the largest stock exchanges in the world?
 You can also trade directly from the chart and access expert tools to help with finding the best growth stocks!

 Download your FREE MetaTrader 5 trading platform today by clicking the banner below: